 Almost every large business in the UK will have a half hourly electricity meter installed at their premises.
 Those that use the most electric power are required to have these meters installed by law.
 Other businesses can opt in to have them on a voluntary basis.

 Over time, all business users will change to have smart metering systems swapped for their existing meters under a long-term plan by the government.
 All buildings will automatically hook up to smart meters so that they can monitor electric usage and make efficiency savings recommendations to cut costs.

-How to check if you have a half hour meter installed
+How to Check if you have These Meters installed

-It's very easy to see if you business already has a half hourly meter at your premises by looking at the meter number.
-The meter number begins with an "S" (captial letter) then two rows of numbers.
-If the top row starts with "00" then you have a half hour meter - these two numbers are also know as the profile class reference number representing the usage demand over time.
+It's very easy to see if your business already has a half hourly meter at your premises by looking at the meter number.
+The meter number begins with an "S" (capital letter) then two rows of numbers.
+If the top row starts with "00", then you have a half hour meter (HHM).
+The first two numbers indicate the profile class reference number representing the usage demand over time.